MrMerrittx702/Palindrome/README.md

 string and returns a new string with spaces removed.
 For example, removeSpaces("hi how are you") returns "hihowareyou".
 The removeSpaces method will be used in part (b).

+## Part A
 (a) Write method reverseString, which takes a string str and returns a new string with the characters in str in reverse order.
     For example, reverseString("ABCDE") should return "EDCBA".
-Complete the reverseString method below by assigning the reversed string to result.
-Takes a string str and returns a new string with the characters reversed.
 ------------------------------------------------------------------------------------------------------------------------------------------------

+## Part B
 For this question, let a palindrome be defined as a string that, when spaces are removed, reads the same forward and backward.
 For example, "race car" and "taco cat" are palindromes.
 You will write method palindromeChecker, which determines whether a string is a palindrome and